More on mediation

 Facilitative mediation is a type of alternative dispute resolution which is non-adjudicative, meaning that the mediator is not judging anything.
 It is also non-advisory, meaning that the mediator is not advising the participants, on the law or otherwise.

-Since the main alternative to mediation may well be carrying on a dispute all the way to court, I believe that it is the most sensible primary step to take, given the expense and heartache which a court case inevitably entails.
+Since the main alternative to mediation may well be carrying on the dispute all the way to court, I believe that mediation is the most sensible primary step to take, given the expense and heartache which a court case inevitably entails.

 So if the mediator isn’t adjudicating or advising, what are they doing?
-They are facilitating the resolution of a dispute.
-They are enabling the participants to have the best conversation they possibly can so that they themselves can find a way forward with which they feel comfortable.
-The way this is done will depend on which mediator you work with.
+I am facilitating the resolution of the dispute by enabling you to have the best conversation you possibly can so that the best path becomes clear.

-At its heart, Transformative Mediation makes the self determination of the participants its priority in the belief that you have what it takes to reach the best possible outcome for you.
-This means that I, as mediator, support each participant in having agency throughout the process and in making their own choices.
+Transformative Mediation takes a conflict and uses it as an opportunity for the participants to become their higher selves.
+It makes your self determination its priority in the belief that you have what it takes to reach the best possible outcome for you.
+This means that as mediator, I support each participant equally in having agency throughout the process and in making their own choices.

-This is a goal in itself, the idea being that when a participant feels truly heard and fully in their own power, they will be able to empathise with themselves and once this happens, they will be in a position to turn towards (‘respond to’) the other participant, knowing that empathy does not necessarily mean agreement.
+This is a goal in itself, the idea being that when a participant feels truly heard and fully in their own power, clear on their choices, they will grow as people.
+And once they are in their power, they will be in a position to turn towards (‘respond to’) the other participant, knowing that empathy does not necessarily mean agreement.

-This powerful combination of self determination and responsiveness can provide fertile ground for dispute resolution and/or for the participants to move forwards in the best way for them.
+This powerful combination of self determination and responsiveness lifts us as humans and provides fertile ground for the parties to move forward with confidence in the right way for them, leading to more authentic and longer lasting agreements.

 I will be led by you because mediation is your choice and your process.
 I am here to support you in whatever choices you make, be they as to how the mediation is structured or what happens during the mediation.